-We have four niche business areas: Fine Art, Jewelry, and Specie; Special Contingency Risks; Hughes-Gibb; and Willis Commercial Network.
+We have three niche business areas: Fine Art, Jewelry, and Specie; Special Contingency Risks and Hughes-Gibb.

 The Fine Art, Jewelry, and Specie unit provides specialist risk management and insurance services to fine art, diamond and jewelry businesses and operators of armored cars.
 Coverage is also obtained for vault and bullion risks.
 The Special Contingency Risks unit specializes in producing packages to protect corporations, groups and individuals against special contingencies such as kidnap and ransom, extortion, detention, political repatriation and product contamination.
 The Hughes-Gibb unit principally services the insurance needs of the horse racing and horse breeding industry and also arranges the reinsurance of horse racing and horse breeding-related business for insurers worldwide.
-The Willis Commercial Network comprises franchise partnerships with more than 50 privately-owned local UK insurance brokers and is designed to enable them to meet the insurance requirements of small companies and individuals.

-Global Markets comprises Global Markets North America, Global Markets International, Global Markets Structured Financial Solutions, Global Markets Bermuda and Global Markets Carrier Relations.
-Global Markets North America develops global solutions and marketing capability for all our businesses based in North America.
+Global Markets comprises Global Markets North America, Global Markets International, Global Markets Financial Solutions, Willis Energy, Willis Professional Risks and Carrier Relations.
+Global Markets North America develops global solutions and marketing capability for all our businesses based in North America and Bermuda.
 The core areas of focus are property, casualty and management liability risks.
-Our business links with the UK and International retail networks to further develop access to global markets, and provide structuring and placing skills in the relevant areas of property, casualty and management liability.
-This unit also includes the specialist global energy business.
-Global Markets Structured Financial Solutions specializes in strategic risk assessment, transactional risk transfer and alternative risk financing solutions.
-It incorporates our market-leading political risk unit, as well as structured finance and credit teams.
-Global Markets Bermuda enables our clients around the world to benefit from the increasing insurance and reinsurance capacity in Bermuda.
-Over the years it has built up a significant placing capability for complex risks to provide access to the capacity available, in particular for casualty and management liability risks.
-Finally, Global Markets Carrier Relations analyzes, oversees and coordinates our Group activities and relationships with underwriting markets globally.
+Global Markets International works closely with the Willis UK and International retail networks to further develop access to global markets, and provide structuring and placing skills in the relevant areas of property, casualty and management liability.
+Global Markets Financial Solutions specialize in strategic risk assessment, transactional risk transfer and alternative risk financing solutions.
+It incorporates our political risk unit, as well as structured finance and credit teams.
+Willis Energy provides insurance brokering services, including property damage, liability, control of well and pollution insurance, to the energy industry.
+Willis Professional Risks specializes in brokering directors' and officers' insurance as well as professional indemnity insurance for corporations and professional firms.
+It also brokers structured crime and specialist liability insurance for clients across the broad spectrum of financial solutions.
+Finally, Carrier Relations analyzes, oversees and coordinates our Group activities and relationships with underwriting markets globally.